 We encourage our clients to invite family and friends to attend the elective 5D ultrasound exam.
 This is a joyous and wonderful experience, one that can be shared with your family and loved ones.
-We can comfortably accommodate up to 5 guests.
-(Limited during the COVID-19 pandemic to 5 guests and we require masks and social distancing).
+We can comfortably accommodate up to 10 guests.
 Our seating is specifically arranged so that everyone in your party will have an excellent view of our large screen 5D images of the baby

 We currently do not accept insurance.